STRIPERSPACE.COM LOGO

 To get it deep, pause and let it sink deeper before retrieving.
 Retrieve it fast to catch bluefish; slower for stripers.

-Link to more about Metal Lures
+Follow this link to see more about: Metal Lures

 Some of the best striped bass lures are made of soft plastic.
+Three excellent examples are shown on the right.

 Top: Slug-Go